Great places for a good read

 With warmer days and lighter evenings all on the horizon, it’s the perfect time to switch off, get outdoors and engage the mind with a good book.

-But just as important as picking the right book is choosing the right place in which to enjoy it, so here’s our pick of some of the best places to read across England, Wales and Northern Ireland…
+But just as important as picking the right book is choosing the right place in which to enjoy it, so here’s our pick of some of the best spots to read at places we look after.

 If you believe reading is best enjoyed with a good view and plenty of tea and cake to hand, then Gibside’s 400 acre ‘forest garden’ could be just the place for you.
 Designed in the 18th century, Gibside combines woodland and open spaces with atmospheric buildings, making it the ideal place to roll out the rug and lie back with your favourite book.
 And if you’re after the perfect accompaniment then a visit to the Gibside Larder is a must.
 It sells the region’s finest award-winning food, including produce from local National Trust estates.
 You’re sure to find something mouth-watering on offer.